If you are looking for something new to hand out for Halloween this year instead of the typical candy bar.

 Small water bottles would also be an option.

 - THE BIG CRUNCH: Doritos, potato chips, popcorn, you name it, they all love chips of any kind.
-I’ve given out popcorn from smart and final they have large individual bags they barely fit into the mouth of the plastic pumpkin, but wow the kids loved those, the price was cheaper years ago, now it’s $13 for 24 packages so if you have a lot of trick or treaters it can get pricey but if you only get a small number that a great offering.
+I’ve given out popcorn from smart and final they have large individual bags that barely fit into the mouth of the plastic pumpkin, but wow the kids loved those, the price was cheaper years ago, now it’s $13 for 24 packages so if you have a lot of trick or treaters it can get pricey but if you only get a small number that a great offering.
 Doritos and chips are readily available in the grocery store or big box stores at about $6 for 12 bags and that price is about 50 cents each, the big box stores it’ll be less expensive $25 for 54 bags.
 Online seems to be higher but HERE is a link for reference.

 you could even hand out microwave bags of popcorn that they pop at home, 28 bags for 18 dollars, some years I’ve seen Halloween themed as well.